Ispendedfourm/offline_webbrowser/README.md

 # offline_webbrowser
-offline_webbrowser is a offline/online open-source browser coded in python!
+offline_webbrowser is an offline/online open-source browser coded in Python!
+NOTE: if the offline_webbrowser setup.exe file got false-flagged by the anti-virus please note that this is a false alarm.